RoboBlocky

 Engineering Design with Robotics (Linkbot, OmniBot, Arduino, and Sensor-Based Robotics) (click on image for the course to go to that course's page)

-The Engineering Design with Robotics curriculum offers students hands-on opportunities for creative construction, mechanical exploration, and real-world STEAM projects using Linkbot robots and accessories.
-Linkbot is a Barobo patented reconfigurable modular robot; each unit functions as a building block with its own brain, actuators, and sensors.
-Key features of the curriculum include:
+The Engineering Design with Robotics resources provide students with hands-on opportunities for creative construction, mechanical exploration, and real-world STEAM projects using Linkbot robots and accessories.
+Linkbot is Barobo's patented reconfigurable modular robot; each unit functions as a building block with its own processor, actuators, and sensors.
+Key features of the resources include:

-• SnapConnect technology: With Barobo patented SnapConnect technology, multiple Linkbots and accessories can be easily and quickly snapped together, without the need for special tools, to create wide range of 2D and 3D shapes, and robot machines for diverse tasks and projects, such as RoboPlay Challenge Competitions.
+• SnapConnect technology: With Barobo's patented SnapConnect technology, multiple Linkbots and accessories can be easily connected without special tools to create a wide range of 2D and 3D shapes, and robot machines for diverse tasks and projects, such as RoboPlay Competitions.

-• K-12 versatility: The same physical and programming tools can be used across all grade levels and subjects, from K to 12, allowing students to progressively deepen their learning while using the same versatile resources.
+• T-12 versatility: The same physical and programming tools can be used across all grade levels and subject areas, from kindergarten through Grade 12, allowing students to progressively deepen their learning while using the same versatile resources.

-• Ease of programming: The multi-robot machines that students create can be easily programmed, allowing them to quickly engage with both math and coding concepts while seeing immediate results through interactive activities.
+• Ease of programming: The multi-robot machines that students create can be easily programmed, allowing them to quickly engage with mathematics, STEAM, computer science, and engineering concepts while seeing immediate results through interactive activities.

-• LEGO integration: Widely available LEGO parts can easily be incorporated into student-designed Linkbot robot machines, further expanding design possibilities.
+• LEGO integration: Widely available LEGO components can easily be incorporated into student-designed Linkbot robot machines, further expanding design possibilities.

-• 3D Printing: Students can design parts and use 3D printers to make new parts to create their own robotics systems with Linkbots to solve real-world problems.
+• 3D Design and Printing: Students can design custom parts and fabricate them using 3D printers to create their own robotics systems with Linkbots to solve real-world problems.

-This combination opens up a world of unlimited possibilities for students to explore and create while learning math, computer science, science (computational thinking and engineering design), and STEAM, empowering the next generation of makers, innovators, and leaders.
+This combination opens up a world of unlimited possibilities for students to explore and create while learning mathematics, computer science, engineering design, computational thinking, and STEAM.
+These resources support RoboBlocky Math, the STEAM, Computer Science, and Engineering with Robotics Pathways, Expanded Learning with Robotics, and RoboPlay Competitions.
+Together, they empower the next generation of makers, innovators, engineers, scientists, and technology leaders.
 For more information, please click here.

 Holiday Activities (click on image for the course to go to that course's page)